-After years of trying, Congress is taking another stab at retaliating against what many see as Chinese manipulation of its currency to make its exports to the United States cheaper and U.S. exports more expensive.
+After years of trying, Congress is taking another stab at retaliating against what many see as Chinese manipulation of its currency to make its exports to the United States cheaper and U.S. goods more expensive in China.

-While the Senate bill has bipartisan support and is expected to clear a procedural hurdle Monday evening, intense lobbying against it by American-based multinational corporations and their trade associations could spell trouble for the legislation.
+The Senate bill has bipartisan support and is expected to clear a procedural hurdle Monday evening.
+But intense lobbying against it by American-based multinational corporations and their trade associations could spell trouble for the legislation.

-Moreover, the Obama administration, like the Bush administration before it, doesn't like the bill, saying quiet diplomacy is a better way to influence Chinese policy and warning that overt sanctions could lead to a destructive trade war.
+In addition, the Obama administration, like the Bush administration before it, doesn't like the bill, saying quiet diplomacy is a better way to influence Chinese policy and warning that overt penalties could lead to a destructive trade fight.

 Sens.
-Chuck Schumer, D-N.Y., and Lindsey Graham, R-S.C., among others, have been trying for at least six years to pass legislation making it easier to slap higher tariffs on Chinese goods to compensate for what they say is Beijing's effort to keep its currency, the yuan, undervalued against the dollar, making its exports cheaper and U.S. exports to China more expensive.
+Chuck Schumer, D-N.Y., and Lindsey Graham, R-S.C., along with others, have tried for at least six years to pass legislation making it easier to impose higher tariffs on Chinese goods.
+That would help compensate for what they say is Beijing's effort to keep its currency, the yuan, undervalued against the dollar.

-Schumer and others say that's a major reason that some 2 million U.S. jobs have been lost to Chinese competitors in the last decade and that the U.S. trade deficit with China last year hit a record $273 billion, some 43 percent of the entire U.S. trade gap.
+Schumer and others say that's a major reason that some 2 million U.S. jobs have been lost to Chinese competitors in the past decade and that the U.S. trade deficit with China last year hit a record $273 billion, accounting for 43 percent of the entire U.S. trade gap.

 "They get away with economic murder and thus far our country has just said, `Oh, we don't care,'" Schumer said.
 "This legislation will send a huge shot across China's bow."

-Among Republicans, presidential hopeful Mitt Romney has said he would sanction China for keeping its currency artificially low.
+Among Republicans, presidential hopeful Mitt Romney has said he would penalize China for keeping its currency artificially low.

 The Senate bill, which does not specifically mention China, has two main components:

 _The bill makes it easier for specific industries to petition the Commerce Department for redress under claims that the misaligned currency of China or another country amounts to an export subsidy.
-That more narrowly focused provision, sponsored by Sens.
-Sherrod Brown, D-Ohio, and Olympia Snowe, R-Maine, passed the House last September on a 348-79 vote.
+That more narrowly focused provision passed the House last September on a 348-79 vote.
 The last Congress, however, ended before the Senate could take it up.

 Supporters point to studies by the Peterson Institute for International Economics that say a 20 percent appreciation of the yuan would reduce the U.S. trade deficit by up to $120 billion and create a half-million U.S. jobs.
 The more liberal Economic Policy Institute estimates that a 28.5 percent appreciation would create more than 2 million jobs.